cmuscioly/cmuscioly.github.io/registration.md

 # Registration
 <hr>

-Registration opens on 10/05 at 3 pm EST and close on 12/19 at 9pm.
+Registration is now OPEN and close on 12/19 at 9pm.

 <div>
   <a class="btn btn-primary btn-lg btn-block" role="button"